-As a Principal Engineering Geologist at PSM, Felicia Weir has 12 years’ experience in her field.
+As a Principal Engineering Geologist at PSM, Felicia Weir has over 12 years’ experience in her field.
 In 2006, Felicia completed her PhD in Geomorphology before joining PSM.
 She completed her Postgraduate Certificate in Geotechnical Engineering in 2010 at the University of New South Wales (UNSW).

 Felicia’s primary areas of practice include engineering geology, 3D geotechnical models and stability assessments for open cut mining.
 She has worked on numerous major mining projects across Australia, Asia and Africa, including several large and technically-challenging projects, such as Olympic Dam open pit expansion, Ok Tedi mine operations, and design in geothermal conditions at Lihir Gold Mine